Preliminary program

 14th World Congress and Exhibition

-The Scientific Committee for Design and Health World Congress in Singapore
+The Scientific and organizing Committee for Design and Health World Congress in Singapore

 Prof. Alan Dilani Ph.D Academy for Design & Health, Sweden